alicex2020/Deep-Learning-Lie-Detection/README.md

-# Deep-Learning-Lie-Detection
+# Deep Learning for Lie Detection
-# Using machine learning models to detect lies based solely on acoustic speech information
+<i>Using machine learning models to detect lies based solely on acoustic speech information</i>

 Current methods of lie detection are highly inaccurate and dependent on physiological and behavioral patterns.
 Less research has focused on creating a computational model to automate lie detection.
 Here I train several machine learning models and a sequential neural network using solely acoustic features in speech for lie detection.
 Mel-frequency cepstral coefficients (MFCC), energy envelopes, and pitch contours are generated from a balanced dataset of deceptive and non-deceptive speech recordings collected from a 2-person lying game.
 Predictions on a single audio file were binary, classified as either a truth or a lie.